0xcorne/0xcorne/README.md

 ### Hi there 👋 My name is Corné Adema, developer and music producer.
 Welcome to my GitHub!

-- 🔭 I’m currently working on various Python, JavaScript & Solidity projects.
+- 🔭 I’m currently working on various Python & JavaScript projects.
 - 📫 You can reach me on info@corneadema.com

 <!--